Guided Variational Network for Image Decomposition: Neural-Guided Variational Decomposition (NGVD) framework

 Central to this embedding are two neural networks: a scalar MLP, denoted by $\Lambda_{\Theta_1}$, for predicting the regularization parameters $\lambda_1,\lambda_2$ in the variational model, and a U-Net, named $\mathcal{W}_{\Theta_2}$, for generating spatially adaptive weight matrices $W_1,W_2$.

-The regularization parameters $\lambda_1, \lambda_2 \in \R_{++}$ in \eqref{eq:variational_model}, are estimated once at the beginning from the input observation $f$ by $\Lambda_{\Theta_1}$ in \eqref{eq:WL}.
+The regularization parameters $\lambda_1, \lambda_2 \in \R_{++}$ in \eqref{General_obj}, are estimated once at the beginning from the input observation $f$ by $\Lambda_{\Theta_1}$ in \eqref{eq:WL}.
 This network outputs two positive scalars, ensuring positivity through a {\em softplus} activation function in the final layer, defined as

 which smoothly enforces strict positivity.
-The architecture of $\Lambda_{\Theta_1}$ comprises a fully connected layer with ReLU activation, followed by another fully connected layer with softplus activation \eqref{eq:softplus}, as depicted in Figure~\ref{fig:placeholder}(b).
+The $\Lambda_{\Theta_1}$ first applies global average pooling over all spatial dimensions, reducing the input to a channel-wise feature vector of length~$C$, followed by a fully connected layer with ReLU activation and a fully connected layer with softplus activation, as illustrated in Figure~\ref{fig:placeholder}(b).
+Since the fully connected layers depend only on the channel dimension~$C$, the network is resolution-agnostic and can be applied at inference time to images of arbitrary size without retraining.
+This is consistent with the role of $\lambda_1$ and $\lambda_2$ as image-level global scalars: predicting them from a global image descriptor -- rather than from spatially varying features -- is both natural and sufficient, as confirmed by the ablation study in Table~\ref{tab:ablation_results}.
+Pixel-level spatial adaptivity is instead the responsibility of the weight-predicting operator $\mathcal{W}_{\Theta_2}$.
 By predicting these parameters directly from the input, the network can tailor the global trade-offs to the specific characteristics of the observed image, without manual tuning.

 The weight-predicting operator $\mathcal{W}_{\Theta_2}$ is implemented as a lightweight U-Net, which generates the diagonal entries of the two positive definite matrices $(W_1,W_2)$ at each iteration $k$.
 To provide rich contextual information, $\mathcal{W}_{\Theta_2}$ takes as input a concatenation of the reconstructed cartoon and texture component estimator